 delimited: Having a known (and finite) length; applies to data in the context of data handling.

-Isochronous: Characterized by occurring at equal intervals of time.
+isochronous: Characterized by occurring at equal intervals of time.

 Mission Phase: A period of a mission during which specified communications characteristics are fixed.
 The transition between two consecutive Mission Phases may cause an interruption of the communications services.